scfleming/GalexDoc/to-do.md

 4. See if MAST can get a copy of full set of DAT tapes from GALEX - Karl Forster, CalTech.
 (Scott)

 5. CAUSE/scan-mode release.
 (Scott)

+6. Email Karl Forster about complete list of GI programs, and perhaps Abstract text.
+(Scott)